Kenny Hrncir

 Kenneth C. Hrncir (born May 3, 2001) is an American college football coach and former quarterback.
-He is the co-offensive coordinator and quarterbacks coach for the University of Texas Permian Basin, positions he has held since 2024.
-He originally played for the East Central Tigers before transferring to the UT Permian Basin Falcons.
+He is the offensive coordinator and quarterbacks coach for the Gardner–Webb Runnin' Bulldogs, positions he has held since 2026.
+He played collegiately for the East Central Tigers before transferring to the UT Permian Basin Falcons.

 High school career

 Hrncir attended and played for Needville High School in Needville, Texas.
 He finished his senior season completing 123 of 251 passes for 2,004 yards with 18 touchdowns and 7 interceptions, while also rushing for 1,334 yards and 11 touchdowns.